SmartableAI/microsoft-azure/_learning/collections/microsoft-learn-create-intelligent-bots-with-the-azure-bot-service.md

 ---
 title: "Create Intelligent Bots with the Azure Bot Service"
-excerpt: "Learn how to build a chat bot and add intelligence to the Bot by integrating QnA Maker and LUIS."
+excerpt: "In this learning path, find out how to build a chat bot to interact with customers using text, graphics, or speech with extras from QnA Maker and LUIS."
 type: collection
 price: Free
 length: PT29M